-Apart from Parenti’s beautiful surrounds, its close proximity to the Sila National Park with a plateau stretching five-hundred-thousand hectares, should make this a tourist destination.
+Apart from Parenti’s beautiful surrounds, its close proximity to the Sila National Park with a plateau stretching five-hundred-thousand hectares should make this a tourist destination.

 Scene from a movie

-Arriving at about 12:10 hrs after the train and bus ride here, a coffee was beckoning but alas, everything was closed, streets were empty, and seemed just like a ghost town.
+Arriving at around midday after the train and mad bus ride here, a coffee is beckoning, but alas, everything is closed.
+Streets are empty and Parenti seems just like a ghost town.

-It turns out that he knows my relatives in the village – no surprise.
-After all, it is a small place.
-So, after a friendly chat, we left and found somewhere to eat, as only crisps and chocolate bars are served here.
+It turns out that he knows my relatives in the village – no surprise – after all, this is a small place.
+So, after a friendly chat, we leave and find somewhere to eat, as this bar only serves crisps and chocolate bars.

-The barman was friendly enough, but his sparkling bright blue and inquisitive eyes searched my face continuously.
+The barman is friendly enough, but his sparkling bright blue and inquisitive eyes searched my face continuously.

-Cafetteria Pasticceria Di Fuoco Angela (Via Salina N 168) – Closing at 13:00 hrs, not sure for how long and not sure of the re-opening time, we downed another very strong Espresso (€0.70) and scrumptious pastries (€0.60), in 15 minutes as the bar doors are closing.
+On Via Salina N 168 and closing at 13:00 hrs, not sure for how long and not sure of the re-opening time, we down another real and very strong Espresso (€0.70) and several scrumptious pastries (€0.60) in fifteen minutes, as the bar doors are closing.

 The first visit – a small feast

-As the gentleman at the Commune that took my documents lives near to my relatives, he insisted in driving us to their house – he had mentioned we were coming and they were already expecting us.
-I remember from my childhood years that the custom is to come bearing gifts and as I had nothing, I was quite embarrassed.
+As the gentleman at the Comune taking my documents lives near to my relatives, he insists in driving us to their house – he mentions that we’re coming and they’re already expecting us – my cover is blown.

-After several hours of drinking homemade Grappa (my cheeky 70-year old relative trying to get me drunk), eating homemade Calabrese sausage (just like my parents used to make), wonderful home-grown baked garlic potatoes, and much talking, it was time to catch the last bus out of Parenti.
-Time passed so quickly during this first gathering.
+After several hours of drinking homemade Grappa – my cheeky seventy-year old cousin trying to get me drunk – eating homemade Calabrese sausage (just like my parents used to make), wonderful home-grown baked garlic potatoes, and much talking, it’s time to catch the last bus out of Parenti.

-Not much to do in this village either but it is on the way to the Sila National park, which is supposed to be very beautiful, so will definitely have to return.
+Not much to do in this village either but it is on the way to the Sila National park, which is supposed to be very beautiful, so will definitely return.
 It was a lovely long lunch and afternoon.

 In true Italian style, it is all about enjoying food, company, and taking one’s time over very lengthy delicious lunches.

-“The blood is the same regardless of where you were born; it’s still under the skin and never changes” – I think this is the interpretation as my Calabrese dialect is pretty rusty.
+“The blood is the same regardless of where you are born; it’s still under the skin and this never changes” – I think this is the interpretation as my Calabrese dialect is pretty rusty.

-Everyone seems to come out after 17:00 hrs, stand on the street, and just chat…guess there isn’t much else to do here.
+Everyone seems to come out after 17:00 hrs, stand on the street and just chat…guess there isn’t much else to do here.

 Back to Cosenza

-Finally taking the very late bus back and arriving in Cosenza at the Autostationze, strolled down Corso Mazinni.
+Finally taking the very late bus back and arriving in Cosenza’s busy Autostationze, stroll or should that be roll down Corso Mazinni.

-A different and vibrant feel, much more alive.
-Now I understand why there are loads of shops in this mall.
+A fired cannon ball wouldn’t have founds it’s mark – it really is that empty during this time – and almost as if we’re in a different city.
+A different and vibrant feel, much more alive, and now I understand why there are loads of shops in this mall.